jverzani/SpecialPolynomials.jl/docs/src/index.md

 ## Overview

-This package provides a number of different polynomial families to represent polynomials, extending the `Polynomials` package.
+This package provides a number of different polynomial types to represent polynomials, extending the `Polynomials` package.

 ```@docs